lohitya/Dashboards/README.md

     Country-wise Sales, Profit, and Orders (Matrix)

-Analysis:
-This dashboard explores consumer patterns by demographics and geography.
-Age groups and customer type (new/returning) are derived using calculated columns, enabling segmentation for marketing and retention strategies.

 # 4. Order Fulfillment & Store Performance Dashboard

 KPIs:

-    Total Sales

-    Profit

-    Number of Orders
+    Total Sales, Profit, Number of Orders ,Quantity Sold, Average Order Value, Total Customers

-    Quantity Sold

-    Average Order Value

-    Total Customers
+Insights:

+Majority of orders(77%) are from physical stores.
+This shows the client needs a good online presence, brand imaging and marketing stratergy since no of oreders has been declining .

 Slicers:
-- Store Country,

-- Order Date
+Store Country, Order Date

 Visuals: